-Prudential RideLondon: an annual three-day festival of cycling
+Prudential RideLondon: the world's greatest festival of cycling

 A true legacy of the 2012 Games

-Developed by the Mayor of London and his agencies in 2013, Prudential RideLondon is a world-class festival of cycling.
-The fifth edition will take place over the weekend of 28-30 July 2017.
+Developed by the Mayor of London and his agencies in 2013, Prudential RideLondon is the world's greatest festival of cycling.
+The eighth edition will take place over the weekend of 15-16 August 2020.

 While the Mayor and his agencies are the custodians of Prudential RideLondon, the event is managed by the London & Surrey Cycling Partnership (LSCP), a partnership between London Marathon Events Limited (owners and operators of the London Marathon since 1981) and SweetSpot Group Limited (operators of the Tour of Britain).

-With LSCP, Transport for London (TfL) and London & Partners (the Mayor’s official promotional organisation) coordinate the significant technical requirements for the event and work in partnership with London Boroughs, Surrey County Council, The Royal Parks, London Legacy Development Corporation and British Cycling, who are each integral to the delivery of the event.
+LSCP works with Transport for London (TfL) and London & Partners (the Mayor’s official promotional organisation) to coordinate the significant technical requirements for the event and work in partnership with London Boroughs, Surrey County Council, The Royal Parks, London Legacy Development Corporation and British Cycling, who are each integral to the delivery of the event.

 Prudential RideLondon provides a fantastic platform to help fulfil The Mayor and TfL’s goal of encouraging more people to cycle more safely, more often.
 TfL anticipates tens of thousands of spectators and participants every year will take up regular cycling after each event.
 This will be achieved by creating massive engagement with participants, spectators and media alike.

 There is no other closed-road event like it that combines the fun and accessible element of a free family ride in central London with the excitement of watching the world’s best professional cyclists race in the Prudential RideLondon-Surrey Classic and Prudential RideLondon Classique.